warmist/scripts/docs/combine.rst

 ``combine all --types=meat,plant``
     Merge ``meat`` and ``plant`` type stacks in all stockpiles.
 ``combine here``
-    Merge stacks in stockpile located at game cursor.
+    Merge stacks in the selected stockpile.

 Commands
 --------
 ``all``
     Search all stockpiles.
 ``here``
-    Search the stockpile under the game cursor.
+    Search the currently selected stockpile.

 Options
 -------